satyamchaturvedi/satyamchaturvedi/README.md

 - 🌱 I’m currently learning Javascript Frameworks and Solidity.
 - 👯 I’m looking to collaborate on projects related to Blockchain.
 - 💬 Ask me about anything [here](https://github.com/satyamchaturvedi/satyamchaturvedi/issues) or <a href="mailto:satyamchaturvedi217@gmail.com"><b>email</b></a> me
+- ⚡ Fun fact- <b>Git gets easier once you get the basic idea that branches are homeomorphic endofunctors mapping submanifolds of a Hilbert space.</b>

 <i>Happy Coding!</i> 😊